PentesterArchive/Hacking-Web/Server Side Template Injection (SSTI)/Readme.md

 #{7*7}
 <%= 7*7 %>
 ```
-***If the expressions are interpreted we can do the [Plaintext Context SSTI exploitation.](https://github.com/alejandro-pentest/Hacking-Web/blob/main/Server%20Side%20Template%20Injection%20(SSTI)/Server%20Side%20Template%20Injection%20(SSTI).md)***
+***If the expressions are interpreted we can proceei to do a [Plaintext Context SSTI exploitation.](https://github.com/alejandro-pentest/Hacking-Web/blob/main/Server%20Side%20Template%20Injection%20(SSTI)/Server%20Side%20Template%20Injection%20(SSTI).md)***